-- 14.1.
-Boats used during the championships must be of appropriate stability, allowing for safe fishing - 14.2.
-Boats must carry life preservers/personal flotation devices (PFDs) for each occupant and a two means of signaling /calling for help in case of emergency; one being an emergency flare.
+- 14.1 Boats used during the championships must be of appropriate stability, allowing for safe fishing local (national) safety regulations shall apply and shall be part of the Rule Modifications as applicable.
+The number of occupants in each boat must not exceed the rated boat capacity. - 14.2 Boats must carry life preservers/personal flotation devices (PFDs) for each occupant and a means of signaling/calling for help in case of emergency.